khakers/minecraft-2022-modpack/mods/README.txt

 Assisted Progression

-    Modification removing many unnecessary additions and porting the net launcher to utilize create backtank
+    Modification removing many unnecessary additions and porting the net launcher to utilize create backtank.
+Changed recipues

     Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License:
     http://creativecommons.org/licenses/by-nc-sa/4.0/

     Created by: Paul Davis - pauljoda

+Alex's Mobs
+    LGPL-3.0

+    No changes, just a build of the most recent 1.18.2 branch that has some fixes.
+No license file is provided.